evanwmoran/Gesture-Based-Lightswitch/README.md

 ---
 ### **4. Build the Arduino and Servo circuit**
 **Connect the Servo Motor Correctly:**
 1.Brown → GND
 2.Red → 5V
 3.Orange → D9 (Signal)

 ---
 ### **Test the project**
 1. Run the Arduino Code on the board.
 2. Run the Python Script on your computer.
 3. Show a gesture to the camera:

-    -Open hand should turn the switch ON.
+ - Open hand should turn the switch ON.
-    -Closed hand should turn the switch OFF.
+ - Closed hand should turn the switch OFF.
-    -Neutral Expression will keep the servo at it's current position.
+ - Neutral Expression will keep the servo at its current position.